 How can low-tech and natural materials help avert the climate emergency?
 Paloma Gormley, Jonathan Tuckey, Heather Peak and Ivan Morison on using natural materials such as rammed earth, timber and hemp and where do Chinese ‘sponge cities’ fit in?

-It’s surprising to learn that the RIBA’s Architecture Anew series is its first public talks programme dedicated to sustainability.
+It’s surprising to learn that the Architecture Anew a RIBA + VitrA series is RIBA's first public talks programme dedicated to sustainability.
 The series frames sustainability in the widest possible sense, from architectural ‘acupuncture’ that makes good the ills of modernisation through to architect activists, guerrilla gardeners and rewilding pioneers.

 The second talk, Low-Tech: Working Creatively With Nature, comes hot on the heels of the government’s pledge to cut carbon emissions by 78 per cent before 2035 – 15 years ahead of the previous schedule.
 Hattie Hartman, who chaired the talk, commented that there’s a ‘tremendous amount of momentum right now’ for change.